Wei-Kuang/CaWildFire/README.md

 # California Fire: Project Overview
 This is an overview of the number of wild fire incident and acres burned along seasons and years.
-The goal of this project is to answer the following questions.
-* Is there an trend of California wild fire over the years?
+The goal of this project is to answer whether there is an trend of California wild fire over the years?
-* Which area tends are likely to have wild fire?

 #### Code and Resources Used
-**Data:** CAL FIRE (https://www.fire.ca.gov/incidents/)  The dataset is listed in the bottom of the page.
+**Data:** CAL FIRE (https://www.fire.ca.gov/incidents/).
+The dataset is listed in the bottom of the page.
 **Packages:** dplyr, rjson, tidyverse, ggplot2, gganimate, gifski, transformr

 ## Is there an trend of California wild fire over the years?

-#### The peak of California wild fire was between July and Octorber
+#### The peak of California wild fire was between July and Octorber.
-A density plot of wild fire incidence was plotted against time series (x axis).
 <img src="image/FireSta_output.gif" height="400">
 <img src="image/Density_over_years.png" height="400">

 #### Total acres burned by year
-It seems that there is an increasing trend of fire incidents from year 2007 to 2017.
-The maximum of total number of occurrence was 330 in year 2017.
-However, we need to be aware that the improvement in monitoring system would allow us to have more observed fire incidents.
+The Paradise wildfire was in 2018.
+Then, California's August Complex fire wildfire was in 2020.
 <img src="image/totalacresburned_by_year.png" height="380">

 #### The chances of fire incidents in June-May from 2010 to 2019 was 10% more, compared to 2006-2009